 Compared to estimating the wealth distribution based on estate data, wealth tax data is a more direct way to measure what we really wish to estimate: the distribution of wealth in the (living) population.
 Wealth tax returns have also been the main source for studies of Swedish wealth inequality due to its relative availability.
 However, there are important problems associated with this data source which severely impedes the study of wealth concentration.
 First, only a minority of the population has paid wealth taxes and the construction of reference wealth totals for the whole population is therefore problematic.
 Second, consumer durables are quite imperfectly covered in the wealth tax returns, which could imply a significant underestimation of "popular wealth".
-Third, pension wealth is not included in our analysis mainly because it is mostly not controlled directly by the households but rather a claim of
+Third, pension wealth is not included in our analysis mainly because it is mostly not controlled directly by the households but rather a claim of future cash flows (net of tax).
+This is perhaps our most problematic coverage issue since tentative analyses suggest that pension wealth could reduce the concentration of wealth most substantially.
+Fourth, the wedge between tax-assessed and market-based values of personal assets has varied over time.
+Prior to the 1980s market values in the heavily regulated Swedish

-&lt;sup>10 According to data from France in Piketty et al. (2006) the differences seem to be marginal.
-Atkinson (2006), however, point to British wealth studies using estates where the differences have been sizeable.
+&lt;sup>16 According to data from France in Piketty et al. (2006) the differences seem to be marginal.
+Atkinson (2008), however, point to British wealth studies using estates where the differences have been sizeable.

-&lt;sup>11 The sources of the estate data are the Ministry of Finance (1879, 1910) and SOU (1946, 1957, 1969, 2004).
+&lt;sup>17 The sources of the estate data are the Ministry of Finance (1879, 1910) and SOU (1946, 1957, 1969, 2004).
 Only for the year 1908 is there data based on applying the estate multiplier method to the estate data, see the Ministry of Finance (1910: 14-34).
 For the other years we can only calculate top wealth shares at death.
-Estate taxes were being levied already in the eighteenth century but from these early years there is no compiled distributional evidence available on the national level (see Ohlsson, 2006).
+Estate taxes were being levied already in the eighteenth century but from these early years there is no compiled distributional evidence available on the national level.

-&lt;sup>12 Survey data are better since the survey can be designed so as to include (or exclude) items regardless of the tax law and the sample can be drawn so as to represent the whole distribution, but at the same time this particular feature is a major problem when it comes to studying wealth concentration.
+&lt;sup>18 Survey data are better since the survey can be designed so as to include (or exclude) items regardless of the tax law and the sample can be drawn so as to represent the whole distribution, but at the same time this particular feature is a major problem when it comes to studying wealth concentration.
 Wealth is typically very concentrated and, therefore, a randomized sample of the whole population must be very large to cover sufficiently many in the very top to get a reliable picture.

-&lt;sup>13 The absence of consumer durables (furniture, household appliances, machinery, art, antiquities etc) could reduce wealth concentration notably.
+&lt;sup>19 The absence of consumer durables (furniture, household appliances, machinery, art, antiquities etc) could reduce wealth concentration notably.
 Estimates in Jansson and Johansson (1988, ch.
-7) indicate that they would decreases the top wealth percentile's share in 1985 by a third.
+7) indicate that they would decrease the top wealth percentile's share in 1985 by a third.
 This is, however based on the assumption that durables not included in the tax material are relatively evenly distributed in the population, which we do not think is likely to be the case (see the further discussion below).